pajhiwo/python_help/Function_arguments_reference.md

 >>> Student address  :  3343
 ```
 ## Function with ONLY keyword arguments
-To create function that only takes (force) keyword arguments:
+To create function that only takes (force) keyword arguments by placing single `*` argument before keyword arguments.
 ```python
 def test(*, a, b):
  pass